weilunchen210/Boyer-Moore-String-Matching/README.md

 ## Overview

 The Boyer-Moore algorithm is a versatile pattern matching technique that excels at searching for multiple patterns in a text.
 This implementation provides both single-pattern and multi-pattern search capabilities.
 It preprocesses the text and patterns to efficiently locate all occurrences of the specified patterns within the text.
-I was in charge of implementing the Bad Character Shift.

 ## How to Use